sillsdev/web-languageforge/README.md

 ### Building for deployment

-1. Refer to `/.github/workflows/build-and-deploy-images.yml` for build commands.
+1. Refer to `/.github/workflows/build-and-deploy-images.yml` for production build commands and `/.github/workflows/deployment-staging.yml` for staging build commands.

 ### Visual Studio Code ###